Here's a quick test to assess if you're running a good business. All you have to do is ask yourself:

 The system will also prevent you from depending too much on the mood of your people to get things done.

 It’s better to have extremely good processes and ok workers than ok processes and extremely good workers.

 When creating a system, start from the end goal.
 Imagine how your business should look like in 10 years and then change it in the present to match the vision.
-Start by imagining what market purpose the business fulfills and how it makes profit.
+Start by imagining what market purpose the business fulfills and how it makes a profit.
 Don’t go into details of how it works.
 The technician in you might be tempted to jump right to the nitty-gritties of delivering a product but it won’t help you set processes.

 The point of the exercise is to figure out: